drBenway/pixi-vn-wiki/start/translate.md

 In order to use i18n you have to initialize it and load the translations.

-It is recommended to divide the translations into two parts:
+It is recommended to divide the translations into two parts (See `strings_es.json` tab):
 - The [UI](/start/interface.md) texts, that is, the texts that are contained in menus, settings, quick buttons, etc... that is, everything that is not part of the narration.
-- The [narration](/start/narration.md) texts, that is, the texts that are contained in dialogues, monologues, etc. (See `strings_es.json` tab).
+- The [narration](/start/narration.md) texts, that is, the texts that are contained in dialogues, monologues, etc...

 :::tabs
 == i18n.ts